Are you searching for bonding activities for couples to do together that will make you connect with your partner?

 A few years back, I noticed my relationship was becoming stagnant.

-We still loved each other but our days were so full of routines that we had no time for romance.
+We still loved each other but our days were so full of routines that we had no time for romance or fun couples ideas.

 We managed to throw in a date night or movie night once a week but it was stressful.

-We were too exhausted so we couldn’t keep up with the numerous couple activities we were supposed to do together to keep our relationship stable.
+We were too exhausted so we couldn’t keep up with the fun couple activities we were supposed to do together to keep our relationship stable.

-As we struggled to keep our relationship back on track, we decided to go back to the beginning and start afresh.
+As we struggled to keep our relationship back on track, we decided to go back to the beginning and start afresh with some simple couple activities at home.

 We realized we had high expectations for our relationship that made it impossible for it to flourish.